Ask a doctor about a prescription for GABAPENTINE TEVA-RATIOPHARM 800 mg FILM-COATED TABLETS

 Adults and adolescents

-Take the number of capsules as indicated by your doctor.
+Take the number of tablets that your doctor has told you to.
 Normally, your doctor will gradually increase your dose.
-The initial dose will generally be 300 to 900 mg per day.
+The initial dose will usually be 300 to 900 mg per day.

-Therefore, the dose can be increased up to a maximum dose of 3600 mg per day, divided into three equal doses, for example, one in the morning, one at noon, and one at night.
+Therefore, the dose may be increased up to a maximum dose of 3600 mg per day, divided into three equal doses, for example, one in the morning, one at noon, and one in the evening.

-Your doctor will decide on the dose to be administered to your child based on the child's weight.
-The treatment will begin with a low initial dose that will be gradually increased over a period of approximately 3 days.
-The normal dose for controlling epilepsy is 25-35 mg/kg/day.
-The dose is usually administered by taking the capsules, divided into 3 equal doses per day, normally one in the morning, one at noon, and one at night.
+Your doctor will decide the dose to be given to your child based on the child's weight.
+Treatment will begin with a low initial dose that will be gradually increased over a period of approximately 3 days.
+The usual dose for controlling epilepsy is 25-35 mg/kg/day.
+The dose is usually given by taking the tablets, divided into 3 equal doses per day, normally one in the morning, one at noon, and one in the evening.

-Do not recommend the use of Gabapentina Teva-ratiopharm in children under 6 years old.
+Gabapentina Teva-ratiopharm is not recommended for use in children under 6 years of age.

 Peripheral neuropathic pain, the recommended dose is